Dallara Automobili - more than four decades of the Pursuit of Excellence

 In 2016, Dallara partnered another new team in Formula One.
 Haas F1 Team hired Italian manufacturer to build their Ferrari-powered VF-16.
 With Romain Grosjean in the cockpit of the #8 car, Haas ended a season in the 8th place (out of 11) in the Constructors’ standings.

 Dallara’s ‘American dream’ story begun in 1997

-Besides Formula 3 domination and occasional Formula One efforts, the greatest job Dallara has ever started in 1997 was with the Indy Racing League.
+Besides Formula 3 domination and occasional Formula One efforts, the greatest job Dallara has ever started was with the Indy Racing League in 1997.
 Year by year, Dallara was expanding while other manufacturers were disappearing, so since the 2009 season, Dallara is a sole supplier of chassis for the IndyCar Series.

 Dallara’s ‘American dream’ story started in 1997 when Dallara debuted in the Indy Racing League with IR7 chassis.
 In that period of time, the other chassis manufacturers were G-Force (owned by Panoz), Lola, Reynard and Riley&Scott.
 Dallara and G-Force had new purpose-built chassis and those two brands became the most popular.